Chris53897/symfony-docs/reference/forms/types/search.rst

 This renders an ``<input type="search">`` field, which is a text box with special functionality supported by some browsers.

-Read about the input search field at `DiveIntoHTML5.info`_

 +---------------------------+----------------------------------------------------------------------+
 | Rendered as               | ``input search`` field                                               |
 +---------------------------+----------------------------------------------------------------------+